 Introductory Statistics for Public Policy Majors

 This undergraduate course is intended to provide an introduction to basic statistical techniques used by researchers to investigate social, economic, and political phenomena.
 Topics include data presentation and descriptive statistics, measures of central tendency, properties of linear functions, quadratic functions, logarithmic functions, random variables and their probability distributions, joint and conditional distributions, expected value, conditional expectation, statistical sampling and inference, interval estimation and confidence intervals, hypothesis testing using t and F distributions, and an introduction to bivariate regression analysis.
 A lab accompanies the course lectures.
 We initially use Excel to develop familiarity with data analysis before developing proficiency with Stata.
-PAM 2101 has been offered for several years at Cornell University, but I took it over for the first time in Fall 2018 and plan to teach it again in Fall 2019, Fall 2021, and Fall 2022.
+PAM 2101 has been offered for several years at Cornell University, but I took it over for the first time in Fall 2018 taught it again in Fall 2019, Fall 2021, and Fall 2022.